3 years full-time (plus optional placement year)

-You'll study a total of 360 credits, including a large range of option modules that will help you tailor the course to your own interests so that you can develop your strengths in your second and third years.
+You'll choose from a large range of option modules that will help you tailor the course to your own interests so that you can develop your strengths in your second and third years.

 You also have the option of taking the Philosophy, Politics and Economics (PPE) dissertation - an independent piece of work in which you'll be able to apply the analytical skills you have developed across these disciplines.

-It is reasonably easy to transfer between the courses in the School of PEP, subject to space being available on the course you want to move to and providing you have the required qualifications.
+It is reasonably easy to transfer between the courses in the School of PPE, subject to space being available on the course you want to move to and providing you have the required qualifications.
 It is relatively easy to change within the first few weeks of the first year.
 After this, you may have to wait until the start of the second year, and at that point you can move only into a course for which you have taken the relevant first year introductory modules.